NSHipster/articles/2020-04-13-contact-tracing.md

 In this article,
-we'll take a first look at these specifications — particularly Apple's proposed `ContactTracing` framework — and use what we've learned to anticipate what this will all look like in practice.
+we'll take a first look at these specifications — particularly Apple's proposed `ExposureNotification` framework — and use what we've learned to anticipate what this will all look like in practice.

----
+{% warning %}

+On April 29th,
+Apple released iOS 13.5 beta 1,
+which includes the first public release of the `ExposureNotification` (previously `ContactTracing`) framework.
+The content in this article has been updated to reflect these changes.

+{% endwarning %}

+* * *

 ## What is contact tracing?